MongoEngine/mongoengine/CONTRIBUTING.rst

 Since 0.20, the codebase is exclusively Python 3.

-Earlier versions were exclusively Python2, and was relying on 2to3 to support Python3 installs.
+Earlier versions were exclusively Python2, and were relying on 2to3 to support Python3 installs.
 Travis runs the tests against the main Python 3.x versions.